wuyichen24/coding-interview/docs/problems/intervals/Maximum_Number_Of_Overlapping_Intervals.md

-# Maximum Number of Overlapped Intervals
+# Maximum Number of Overlapping Intervals

 ## Alias
 - Lintcode (391): [Number of Airplanes in the Sky](https://www.lintcode.com/problem/391/)